-- 1) The parties seeking severance must submit certified copies of all pleadings that they want to include in the severed case.
-Coordinate with the Court Clerk on the procedures.
-A less expensive alternative in some cases is to ask for abatement of one cause of action or separate trials on a cause of action. - 2) The proposed Order must include the following: (a) the severed cause's case number and case caption; (b) a list of all pleadings to be included in the severed cause; (c) a statement whether the judgment included in the severed cause, if any, is final; and (d) a statement identifying which party or parties are liable for costs of court.
+- 1) Coordinate with the Court Clerk on the procedures for severance.
+In some cases, less expensive alternatives include moving to abate one cause of action or requesting separate trials on a cause of action. - 2) The proposed Order must include the following: - a.
+The severed cause's new case number and case caption; - b.
+A list of the names, filing dates, and image numbers for each pleading, motion, brief, etc. to be included in the severed cause; - c.
+A statement whether the judgment included in the severed cause, if any, is final; and - d.
+A statement identifying which party is liable for costs of court.